Overview

 RabbitMQ

-RabbitMQ has now replaced Kafka as the main queuing system for Nemesis.
+We still use RabbitMQ as the main queuing system for Nemesis.
 While RabbitMQ does not have some of the features of Kafka such as persistent storage and replay, it is significantly lighter weight and can still scale well.